“I was facing my 2nd DUI within 7 years. K&B got my case to trial and was able to get it dismissed.”

 “After over 20 years with no driver license and a long record of DUI/NOP on my record, I walked out with my NC driver's privilege restored.
 Mr. Blum made it happen at my DMV hearing.”

 At Kurtz & Blum, we don't rely on just one defense strategy.
-There are three critical points where we can challenge the evidence against you.
+While every case is different, there are three critical points where we can challenge the evidence against you.
 At each stage, if the State can't prove its case — we win.

 The officer needs reasonable, articulable suspicion to pull you over.
 They need to observe something concrete — imperfect driving, a vehicle defect, or a similar indicator.

-If the driving was perfect and the car was perfect, there's no basis for the stop.
-If not… we win.
+If the driving was perfect and the car was perfect, there's no basis for the stop, and… we win.

 This ends the case right there.